fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 # Metrics collection and analysis

 Once we managed to have the metrics of all these different layers being exposed, we need to collect and store them in a way that would enable us to query and analyze their value over time.
-[Prometheus](https://prometheus.io), being the second hosted project at CNCF, right after Kubernetes, makes it the cloud native industry standard for metric collection, monitoring and alerting.
+[Prometheus](https://prometheus.io), being the second hosted project at CNCF, right after Kubernetes, makes it the cloud-native industry standard for metrics collection, monitoring and alerting.
 This stack can be composed by the following components:

 - Prometheus (Metrics Collection and Monitoring)
 - Alertmanager (Alerts management)